atooms-mirror/postprocessing/docs/index.rst

 Mean square displacement
 ::::::::::::::::::::::::

-A very similar kind of anaysis can be performed on dynamical quantities, which quantify correlations in time.

-The most elementary of such quantities is the mean squared displacement (MSD).
+We can also compute dynamical correlation functions.
+The simplest of such quantities is the mean squared displacement (MSD).
 This is defined as